raydog/redsentinel/README.md

  - Uses Sentinel's Pub/Sub commands for real-time config updates during failovers.
  - Uses Sentinel info to help dodge outages.

+Note: This is a fork of [Vungle/simple-sentinel](https://github.com/Vungle/simple-sentinel), since the original project seems to have been abandoned.

 ### Installing

 ```sh